yush2106/stm32-labs/21-adc-analog-voltmeter/README.md

 Step 5: Start ADC1, then poll and conversion.
 Convert ADC value to 12-bit resolution value and display on the LCD.

+It's the real-time volt value on the LCD while knobing the potentiometer.

 ![image](https://github.com/yush2106/stm32-labs/blob/main/21-adc-analog-voltmeter/img/21-adc-analog-voltmeter-05.jpg)